 The most common cause of hypothyroidism is an autoimmune disorder called Hashimoto's thyroiditis.
 This autoimmune disease causes your body's immune system to attack the thyroid, damaging the cells and reducing the thyroids' ability to produce T3 and T4 hormones.

 Surgery, such as a thyroidectomy, can cause a drop in thyroid activity.
 Thyroidectomy is the surgical removal of all or part of the thyroid.
 It is performed for thyroid cancer, goitre and hyperthyroidism.

 To find out whether you have hypothyroidism, a thyroid function test is required.
 A sample of blood is taken, from which your hormone levels are tested.

 Speak to your GP about being tested for an underactive thyroid if you’re concerned.

 In the UK, all babies are screened for congenital hypothyroidism during the early stages of their development.

 Typically, hypothyroidism is treated with daily hormone replacement tablets, such as Levothyroxine.
 These tablets increase the levels of thyroxine in your body.
-Levothyroxine helps to regulate the bodies metabolic rate which, over time, reduces the symptoms of hypothyroidism.
+Levothyroxine helps to regulate the body's metabolic rate, which, over time, reduces the symptoms of hypothyroidism.

 This treatment is lifelong but shouldn't stop you from living a normal and healthy life.